 Instead of “I help women with business,” try “I help female therapists transition from insurance-dependent practices to premium cash-pay services.”
 Yes, it’s scary.
 Yes, you’ll worry you’re limiting yourself.
 But here’s what actually happens: you become the go-to person for that specific problem.

 When you’re hyper-specific, people remember you.
 They refer you.
 They think of you first when they or someone they know needs exactly what you offer.
-That referral power is worth more than 10,000 random followers who sort of, maybe, might need your services someday.
+Relevant referrals and qualified conversations are stronger business signals than a large, poorly matched audience.

 Use your expertise strategically.
 Share specific case studies, behind-the-scenes processes, and tactical advice that only someone who actually does this work would know.
 This positions you as an insider, not just another person with opinions about business.